-I am a historian of the 20th Century with special interest in the Second World War, children and humanitarianism.
+I am a historian of the 20th Century with special interest in the Second World War, refugees, children and humanitarianism.
 Originally from Calgary, Canada, I am currently based in Edinburgh, Scotland.
 I am also a research affiliate with the history department at the University of Glasgow.

 Since I was a child, I have been fascinated by the Second World War.
 The massive devastation, the fiery politics, the eloquent speeches, the desperate civilians, the weary soldiers.
 Throughout my life, and due to a very interdisciplinary education, this interest has expanded to include how governments and NGOs create policies and humanitarian operations to help vulnerable groups, especially children and refugees.

 In 2016, I completed my PhD in modern history at the University of Edinburgh.
 My research explored a lesser-known evacuation of 60,000 French and Belgian children to Switzerland between 1940 to 1945.
 This humanitarian action was initially implemented by a coalition of Swiss charities but because of its growing popularity and increasing scope, the Swiss Red Cross joined the efforts in 1942.
 Given the massive diplomatic and material challenges, it is surprising that such a large transnational evacuation for vulnerable, foreign children was generally effective.
 By evaluating both how these evacuations were conducted and why participating governments sought to assist, my research brought into focus the motivations of governments at war, the value of children in war, and the logistics of humanitarian wartime operations.

 I have a number of projects in progress:

 - articles that analyse the more controversial elements of this evacuation (why did the Nazi commanders in Belgium and France authorise this evacuation, for example).

 - ongoing public blog that explores current events, films, and popular culture by using history as a way to interrogate recurrent crises.